capport-wg/7710bis/README.md

    options before the DHCPv4 option, or vice versa, et cetera).

-   If the URIs learned via more than one option described in Section 2 are not all identical, this condition SHOULD be logged for the device owner or administrator; it is a network configuration error if the learned URIs are not all identical.
+   If the URIs learned via more than one option described in Section 2 are not all identical, this condition should be logged for the device owner or administrator; it is a network configuration error if the learned URIs are not all identical.

-Kumari & Kline          Expires November 2, 2020                [Page 6]
+Kumari & Kline          Expires December 25, 2020               [Page 6]

-Internet-Draft             DHCP Captive-Portal                  May 2020
+Internet-Draft             DHCP Captive-Portal                 June 2020

 4. IANA Considerations